perl11/cperl/STATUS.md

   inheritance checks are performed at compile-time already.
 * Support restricted stashes, i.e. closed classes, esp. method lookup, destruction and readonly ISA.

-# In the latest development releases additionally:

 * study with HASH, ARRAY, CODE
 * enhanced dtrace probes
 * support for long path names, > 4096
 * support for unicode BOMs, setting the unicode hints
 * Fast and proper object orientation.
 User facing classes. class, role, method, multi, has, is, does keywords, proper fields, Mu superclass.
+* thread-safety on darwin for uselocale
+* hash slice consistency, no autovivification as sub args

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.

 But some features revert decisions p5p already made.
 See [README.cperl](perlcperl.html).
 When in doubt I went with the decisions and policies perl5 made before 2001, before p5p went downwards.
 It is very unlikely that p5p will revert their own design mistakes.
 It never happened so far.